 “Our dog Tiny always had a fit on Fourth of July because she was afraid of the fireworks.
 The loud noises made her hide under the bed and whimper like a baby.
 This always was a problem because one person would always have to go inside and tend to the dog while the rest of the family would light fireworks outside.
 This all changed with the introduction of CBD.
 Now we give Tiny some CBD about an hour before the fireworks and no more phobia.
 It really works I don’t know how but it does.”

-How to Calm My Dog with Cannabidiol?
+How To Calm My Dog With Cannabidiol?

 The best way to calm a dog down around fireworks is to administer CBD several hours before the fireworks begin.
 It will take some time for the CBD to pass through the digestive system and start to work.

-There are several different types of CBD products that you can use for fireworks.
+There are several different types of CBD products that you can use f or fireworks.
 These include CBD oil drops and CBD pet treats.
 The choice between these two will depend on you and your dog’s preference.
 CBD oil drops are administered by placing a few drops in the dog’s mouth, or it could be added to your dog’s food.
 CBD dog treats look and taste like regular dog treats, so most dogs will happily eat them.

 The amount of CBD oil that will be needed to calm a dog during fireworks will depend on several factors.
 These include the size of your dog and the level of fear.
 It will also depend on how much CBD the products you purchase contain.
 Good quality CBD products will have dosage guidelines with them.
 Your vet will also be able to help you decide how much CBD to give your dog for fireworks distress.

-Other Remedies to Help Calm Your Dog During the 4th of July
+Other Remedies To Help Calm Your Dog During The 4th Of July

 CBD is only one of the things that you can give your dog during fireworks.
 There are other natural products that will calm your pet.
 There are also some practical steps that you can take as well.
 The first thing you should do on the 4th of July is to make sure that your pet can’t escape.
 More dogs go missing on the 4th of July than they do on any other day of the year.
 They run away to try to escape the noises of the fireworks.
 Here are some steps you can take to make your pet more comfortable: